Statements & Policies

 If an individual or organisation is unhappy with the manner in which an application for the reproduction or the re-use of the Council's Materials has been handled by the Council a complaint should be made via the Council's Corporate Complaints system.

 Regulation 17 'Re-use of Public Sector Public Sector Information Regulations 2005' requires us to respond to a complaint within a reasonable time and we aim to do this within 20 working days.
 We will notify you in writing of the determination of the complaint, giving reasons for the decision taken.
 If you remain dissatisfied once you have exhausted the internal complaints process, you may refer your complaint to the Office of Public Sector Information.

-The Council has a published Whistleblowing Policy.pdf [pdf] 30KB.
-The policy is primarily aimed at staff, however, members of the public and contractors etc. may also wish to raise concerns using the contact information provided.
+The Council has a published Whistleblowing Policy, which is available on our Internal Audit page The policy is primarily aimed at staff, however, members of the public and contractors etc. may also wish to raise concerns using the contact information provided.

 The Council has a published Money Laundering Policy.pdf [pdf] 43KB which is available to all staff.